CircuitVerse/Blog/content/posts/Aryann-Dwivedi-2024-final-report.md

 Spending the summer working on this project has been an incredible experience.
 I've gained valuable knowledge in technologies like JavaScript, Vite Build and Development server, Ruby on Rails, and Docker.
 I've also had the opportunity to learn about the open-source community and collaborate effectively with a team of developers.

-I'm deeply grateful to CircuitVerse for this opportunity and to my mentors—[Aboobacker MK](https://github.com/tachyons), [Ruturaj Mohite](https://github.com/gr455), [Josh Varga](https://github.com/JoshVarga), [Prerna Sharma](https://github.com/Prerna-0202) and [Vaibhav Upreti](https://github.com/VaibhavUpreti) and —for their guidance and support throughout the summer.
-A big thanks as well to my fellow mentees for their constant support, help, and collaboration throughout the project.
+I am deeply grateful to CircuitVerse for this opportunity and to my mentors—[Aboobacker MK](https://github.com/tachyons), [Josh Varga](https://github.com/JoshVarga), and [Prerna Sharma](https://github.com/Prerna-0202)—for their invaluable guidance and support throughout the summer.
+I also want to extend special thanks to [Ruturaj Mohite](https://github.com/gr455) and [Vaibhav Upreti](https://github.com/VaibhavUpreti) for their ongoing support throughout the project.
+Additionally, I appreciate my fellow mentees for their constant assistance, help, and collaboration during this time.